brummett/Devel-hdb/README.md

 A line number with a red circle is an unconditional breakpoint.
 A blue circle is a conditional breakpoint.
 The circle is dimmed if the breakpoint is inactive, and outlined if that line has an action.
+Actions are executed before the statement on that line is executed, and the action's result is ignored.

 Click on the thick border between the code and watch expression panes to slide out the breakpoint list.